johnno1962/injectionforxcode/README.md

 commercial environment) as suggested by the licensing code included in the software in order to continue using it.

-The four projects in the source tree are related as follows:
+The projects in the source tree are related as follows:

+__InjectionPluginLite__ is a standalone, complete rewrite of the Injection plugin removing dead code from the long and winding road injection has taken to get to this point.
+This is now the only project you need to build.
+After building, restart Xcode and check for the new items at the end of the "Product" menu.

+Code for the previous version of the plugin is as follows

 __ObjCpp:__ A type of "Foundation++" set of C++ classes I use for operators on common objects.

 __Injection:__ The original application which worked alongside Xcode as submitted to Apple

-__InjectionPlugin:__ The plugin source packaging the application for use inside Xcode __**__
+__InjectionPlugin:__ The plugin source packaging the application for use inside Xcode

 __InjectionInstallerIII:__ an installer application for the Xcode plugin.

-__**__ "InjectionPlugin" (or the new better refactored InjectionPluginLite - see below) is the only project you actually need to build to use injection.
-The build will try to codesign the plugin.
-If you don't have a developer id, clear the "Code Signing Identity" in the build settings and check that it still works.

-__InjectionPluginLite__ is a beta of a complete standalone rewrite of the Injection plugin removing all dead code from the long and winding road injection has taken to get to this point.
-This version works slightly differently automating less to support a wider range of workspaces.
-To use, select text in the project's main.m and select "Injection/Patch Project main.m" from the product menu.
-To use tunable parameters, select the projects .pch file and select "Injection/Patch project .pch" to make the interface to injection available to all sources.
-This version knows nothing about project files and does not automatically propagate parameters into injection's bundle project so you may need to check things such as include path and compiler/ARC using the menu item "Injection/Open Bundle Project" and editing it's "Build Settings" until it builds.

 If you find (m)any issues in the code, get in contact using the email: support (at) injectionforxcode.com